omgimanerd/gulp-pdflatex2/README.md

 ```

 ## Options
+- `options`: optional, pass an additional array of command line options to
+the `pdflatex` invocation.
+Be aware that this package by default specifies
+`-file-line-error`, `-halt-on-error`, and `-output-directory`.
+Overwriting
+these manually will result in unexpected behavior.
 - `TEXINPUTS`: optional, pass an array of directories for pdflatex to look
   in for files, useful if you have external class files.
+This is populated
+  by default with the path of the file being piped to gulp.

 ## Author
 [![Libraries.io for GitHub](https://img.shields.io/badge/Alvin%20Lin-omgimanerd-blue.svg)](http://omgimanerd.tech)